 The human body contains hundreds of cell types originating through differentiation of multipotent precursors.
 The process of cellular differentiation relies on a series of important choices, from deciding whether to proliferate or exit the mitotic cycle, to committing to a specific cellular fate.
 At the molecular level, differentiation requires large-scale changes in the gene expression program.
 The precursor-specific genes have to be down-regulated whereas batteries of “specialist” genes have to be turned on in differentiation-committed cells.
 A remarkable aspect of these transitions is that they occur in a highly coordinated manner.
 We want to understand the mechanisms underlying this synchrony.

-I have an MRC DTP PhD studentship available: 'The role of alternative splicing in mammalian neuronal diversity' (project 24.1, Theme 1).
+I have an MRC DTP PhD studentship available for the 2019 cohort: 'The role of alternative splicing in mammalian neuronal diversity' (project 24.1, Theme 1).